 What makes political art successful as activist project?
 (Do any of these works *really* make people rethink their habits?)

 So here are some answers I have formulated.
 I definitely believe that for political art to be successful it has to have more than the "moment effect."
 I am making up this new term to describe the kind of artwork that you look at and immediately 'get it' and then there is no more to the work.
 It is work that is really easy to understand what it is addressing.
-Its the kind of thing that in '' describes as a lack of translation.
+Its the kind of thing that Kuspit in 'The End of Art' describes as a lack of translation.
 Artists taking information readily available in the news and recontextualizing it as art without translating it using their own creative voice.

 In response to the second question, I don't think these works have any long term affect.
 Yeh people got mad about McGowan running water in the gallery, and the Water company threatened to shut off water to the gallery.
 But I doubt the people involved in getting it shut down really than changed their habits (taking less and/or shorter showers, conserving water while washing dishes).